You may trick a narcissist into revealing the truth, but you have to take a safe approach because they can explode in a narcissistic rage.

 Jack said, “Okay.”

-That’s when Julia finally admitted that it was her and Rob on the stairs that day.
-He forgave her.
+That’s when Julia finally admitted that it was her moment of weakness that she allowed Rob to kiss her that day.

 Jack often wonders what might have been different if Julia had been honest from the start.